The Confidence Con: From Avoidance to Action in 3 Steps

 Real Confidence: Acting with Faith

 True confidence isn't about feeling certain—it's about having faith in the process of committed action.
-When you act in line with your values despite uncertainty, you're being genuinely confident in the original sense: acting with faith in what matters to you.
+When you act in line with your values despite uncertainty, you're expressing confidence in its original sense: acting with faith in what matters to you.

 Confidence = Courage + Competence

-Courage is the willingness to act despite uncertainty.
-Competence develops through repeated committed action.
 Notice what's missing?
-The feeling of confidence.
-You don't need to feel confident to be confident—you need to act courageously and build competence through practice.
+The feeling of confidence itself.
+You don't need to feel confident to act—you develop it by acting courageously and building your skills through practice.

 Stop the Con, Start the Action